JoergBitzer/TGMTools/README.md

 # TGMTools
-Library used for AudioDev in TGM
+Library used for AudioDev in TGM (necessary for all plugins)